-Daylight savings ends this week, which means we gain an hour (yay!).
+Daylight savings ends this weekend, which means we gain an hour (yay!).
 Back before you were a parent, the end of daylight savings was a welcome relief to pitch black mornings.
 An extra hour of sleep is more valuable than gold, especially post parenthood.
 Enter Sweet Bundle of Joy who doesn’t share your affinity for snoozing and also has a set circadian rhythm that doesn’t magically readjust over a weekend.
 Your baby doesn’t care that Uncle Sam dictates a time adjustment every six months.

-As if parenting weren’t already the hardest thing anyone’s ever done in the history of doing things, the kids must deal with the time change once daylight savings ends.
+As if parenting weren’t already the hardest thing anyone’s ever done in the history of doing things, especially during COVID, the kids must deal with the time change once daylight savings ends.
 Here’s what’ll happen, if you’re new to falling back with children: They wake up after the same number of hours of sleep.
 So if Junior typically wakes up at 7:00 am, you’ll now have a 6:00 am early riser after the change.
 Start gearing up for that adjustment now with these six easy tips.

 1. Extend bedtime a little later each night.

 Folks who prefer to rip the bandaid off may just push through a few tough days and move bedtime forward a full hour immediately.
 Older children can handle a change like that a bit easier.
 But if you have a baby or toddler, I recommend pushing bedtime back by ten or fifteen minutes for a few nights.
 This’ll take some discipline, but establishing a solid bedtime routine and sticking to it is not only important for your sanity, but for your child’s health.

 2. Expect grumpy toddlers for up to three weeks.